GenomicDataInfrastructure/starter-kit/deployment-guide.md

 #### Connection to User Portal

-When you’ve completed these steps, please communicate the host URL of your FDP with LNDS team.
+Once you have deployed FDP, please communicate the host URL of your instance with LNDS team.

 #### Metadata onboarding